GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous.
+> ### Just because people tell you it can't be done, that doesn't necessarily mean that it can't be done.
+It just means that they can't do it.
 >
-> ~ *Kent Beck*
+> ~ *Anders Hejlsberg*

 ---
 ## 🏎 Quick Facts